ansys/pydpf-post/docs/source/user_guide/index.rst

 DPF-Post provides a Python interface to DPF that is streamlined for postprocessing.

-The following content explains the conceptual model of DPF-Post along with typical usage.
+The following content explains the conceptual model of DPF-Post and typical usage.

 .. toctree::
    :maxdepth: 3